 Reducing the impact of global oil prices

-Analysis of World Bank data ranging from 1990–2017 indicates that increases in global oil prices would have negative effects on the economic growth of Mozambique, Tanzania, Zambia, and especially Mauritius.
+Analysis of World Bank data ranging from 1990–2017 indicates that increases in global oil prices would have negative effects on the economic growth of SADC, especially Mozambique, Tanzania, Zambia, and Mauritius.
 Given the high reliance of Southern African countries on crude oil imports, barrel price increases in the global market can significantly damage the prospects of national economies.
 One way to limit this risk is to substitute crude oil imports with domestically produced alternatives, such as biofuels and natural gas.

 Global oil price increases have a negative impact on the real GDP of the SADC region

 The economies of Mauritius, Mozambique, Tanzania and Zambia are the most adversely affected by oil price increases

 South Africa’s potential to export to other SADC countries is expected to increase as its economy expands